cr-solutions/es_indexer/readme.txt

 The class "es_indexer" can help you to add documents or database records from MySQL (MariaDB) via Python Version >= 3.6  to ES Index (Elasticsearch)

+All database field types are converted to comparable field types in Elasticsearch.
+JSON strings in the database are directly supported as Elasticsearch JSON.

 You can use the indexer with public endpoints (RDS, ES, S3), private endpoints (via VPC) + NAT gateway required for boto3 with S3 or private endpoints with config on local filesystem instead of S3